 Connecticut divorce depositions are essentially interviews.
 And just like other interviews you may be nervous.
 Reduce your anxiety.
 Read on.
 Here’s a quick summary of the process.
 A deposition is question and answer session between a lawyer and a witness (deponent).
 The opposing lawyer asks questions.
 The witness answers under oath.
 Your attorney is present…

-A Connecticut Resolution Plan Date in Family Court is a new process for custody, visitation, dissolution of marriage, and legal separation cases.
+A Connecticut Resolution Plan Date in Family Court is a fairly new process for custody, visitation, dissolution of marriage, and legal separation cases.
 The process is designed to encourage parties to resolve their cases by agreement, instead of engaging in lengthy (and expensive) litigation.
-Connecticut Resolution Plan Date On this date, you will learn how the…
+Connecticut Resolution Plan Date On this date, you will learn how…

 © 2018 by Brian D. Kaschel Law Office.
 All rights